-There is an urgent need for organ donation in the United States, where almost 90,000 people are currently waiting for lifesaving organ transplants.
+There is an urgent need for organ donation in the United States, where more than 100,000 people are currently waiting for lifesaving organ transplants.

-Because Children’s provides specialty care across a six-state region — Washington, Oregon, Alaska, Montana, Idaho and Hawaii — we are uniquely positioned to search for viable organs in a wider geographic area than many other children’s hospitals.
+Seattle Children’s provides specialty care across a 6-state region: Washington, Oregon, Alaska, Montana, Idaho and Hawaii.
+We are uniquely positioned to search for viable organs in a wider geographic area than many other children’s hospitals.

-Our physicians and surgeons are working to improve the situation for children who need transplants.
+Our doctors and surgeons are working to improve the situation for children who need transplants.
 They are actively involved with national United Network for Organ Sharing (UNOS) committees.

 At Seattle Children’s, we perform: